OpenNebula/docs/source/provision_clusters/edge_clusters/google_cluster.rst

 .. important::

-    Google is not enabled by default, please refer to the :ref:`Vultr provider guide <google_provider>` to enable it.
+    Google is not enabled by default, please refer to the :ref:`Google provider guide <google_provider>` to enable it.

 Google Edge Cluster Implementation
 ================================================================================